Pontius Pilate's wife: Name

 Pilate's wife is left nameless in her only early mention, the Gospel of Matthew.
 She is one of several women identified in the Bible only by their relationship to their husband.

 The cognomen Procula (in Latin) or Prokla (in Greek) for Pilate's wife first appears in the Gospel of Nicodemus (5th c.) and the chronicle of John Malalas (6th c.).
 This name is relatively stable for her both in eastern and western Christianity.
 Ernst von Dobschütz suggested that the name might have come from the Fasti consulares for 37 CE, which records the death in that year of Gnaeus Acerronius Proculus, co-consul of Gaius Petronius Pontius Nigrinus, thus providing the names Proculus and Pontius together.
 Heinrich Paulus, among others, has proposed that the name arose from a transcription error in the Latin text that took the Latin word procul (far off) to be the name Procula.
 Others believe that it may accurately reflect the cognomen of Pilate's wife.

 Roland Kany argues that the earliest extant reference to her as Claudia Procula is the Pseudo-Dexter Chronicle, a forgery first published in 1619.
 However, Tibor Grüll and Jill Carington Smith both assert that the name first appears in the works of Saint Jerome (347 to 430).
 Ian Boxall writes that the name probably became Claudia Procula with Pseudo-Dexter "regular claims to the contrary notwithstanding."
-Claudia Procula was not an uncommon name in antiquity: the graves of several women named Claudia Procula have been uncovered, from Beirut (Syria), Cyrene (Libya), and Patara (modern Turkey), and it is also a plausible name for a daughter of a certain Claudius Proculus named in a letter by the emperor Hadrian.
+Claudia Procula was not an uncommon name in antiquity: the graves of several women named Claudia Procula have been uncovered, from Beirut (Roman Syria), Cyrene (Libya), and Patara (modern Turkey), and it is also a plausible name for a daughter of a certain Claudius Proculus named in a letter by the emperor Hadrian.

 The twelfth-century Syrian theologian Dionysius Bar-Salibi gives her name as Longina.
 In medieval drama Pilate's wife is often given names such as Livia or Pilatessa, and further variants are found in more recent works.

 Historical and biblical origins

 It is likely that Pontius Pilate was married.
 It is possible that his wife accompanied him to his post as governor of Judaea (26–36/37 CE); while governors were forbidden to bring their wives to their posts under the Republic and Augustus, the law was later repealed by the Senate.
 Jean-Pierre Lémonon says this most likely took place during the reign of Tiberius, while Alexander Demandt gives 20 CE as the year that the rule was abolished.
-However, the only early mention of Pilate's wife is a single sentence in the Gospel of Matthew:
+However, the only early mention of Pilate's wife is a single sentence in the Gospel of Matthew (late 1st century CE):